Skip to content

 Ultimately, no one is wrong, as the smile was created to be perceived according to each individual.

-The Mona lisa Smile and The Mandela effect: What do the studies and research say?
+What do the studies and research say?

 Mona Lisa’s smile and it’s Mandela effect among people, was the subject of several studies that tried to confirm or infirm the smile some viewers saw on her face, while others didn’t.
 According to Borkowski JE.
 Mona Lisa: the enigma of the smile, the woman in the painting is not smiling.
 According to this study, she is missing her front teeth, which creates the smiling effect.
 There are clues in the perioral area of the face that indicate the lack of front teeth.